mattclifford1/IQM-Vis/tests/readme.md

 ```
 pytest --forked
 ```

-or if you want to speed it up with multiprocessing use
+If you want to speed it up with multiprocessing use
 ```
 pytest --forked --numprocesses=auto
 ```